amandamata/amandamata.github.io.dev/content/en/post/folders-in-linux.md

 If you just installed Linux and are used to the Windows directory structure, you might be wondering where the "C: drive" is.
 Understanding Linux directories can help you manage the system and understand how it works.

-## Directory Structure: Windows vs. Linux
+## Directory structure: Windows vs. Linux

 Windows and Linux have evolved differently in terms of directory structure.
 Linux is more similar to other Unix-like systems, such as macOS.
 In fact, Windows is the most different from most operating systems in terms of organization.